blewis308/BOP-Keyboard/README.md

 * Various Pictures of the Prototype boards, also shown below.
 * QMK Hex and firmware coming soontm

+**Open Sourced PCB Files are for PERSONAL use only.
+Use for Commercial purposes without written permission is strictly prohibited.**

 ### Pictures

 ![Image of BOP](https://i.imgur.com/mEWmMgv.jpg)